Venice in 1 Day: a guidebook for getting the most out of your visit

 More about: Venice in 1 Day: a guidebook for getting the most out of your visit

-Start by cruising along the Grand Canal
+Start by navigating the Grand Canal

 By boat on the Grand Canal| ©Pedro Szekely